 How to Pay Taxes on Cryptocurrency

 The IRS refers to trades of Bitcoin and the like as virtual currency transactions.
 These trades are treated the same as transactions involving property.
 Taxpayers not reporting these transactions on their income tax can be liable for both interest and penalties.
+In fact, the IRS has recently been sending out letters to anyone holding virtual currencies, nudging them to pay their taxes on these holdings, even if that means paying back taxes.

-Even though cryptocurrency is defined as property, cryptocurrency transactions take different forms and are taxed in slightly different ways.
+Despite how cryptocurrency is defined as property, cryptocurrency transactions take different forms and are taxed in slightly different ways.
 Here’s a primer on what each kind of cryptocurrency event qualifies as, according to the IRS:

 - Trading cryptocurrencies: Produces capital gains or losses, which must be reported as such on a tax return.